 (To accompany about 450 g fried glutenous flour)

 1 lemon or lime (sliced, seeds discarded)

 To make simple syrup:

-- In a large stockpot uncovered, boil bean with about 2 liters of water and a pinch of salt
+- In a large stockpot uncovered, boil bean with about 600 g water and a pinch of salt over high heat, uncovered.

 - Skim and discard bubbles.

-- Simmer for about 30 minutes until the beans are fully cooked and soft.
+- Once boiling, lower the heat and simmer for about 30 minutes until the beans are fully cooked and soft.

 - Add sugar.

 - Add 2/3 oil.

 - Use a handheld blender to process the bean and sugar into a watery smoothie.